mapsync/paintsville-advisory/src/pages/blog/2019-11-26-boil-water-advisory.md

 ---
 DUE TO A LINE BREAK, ALTHOUGH NO CONTAMINATION HAS BEEN CONFIRMED, PAINTSVILLE UTILITIES HAS VOLUNTARILY ISSUED A BOIL WATER ADVISORY FOR THE FOLLOWING AREAS:

-Beginning at the mouth of Hall BR to Laurel Creek, with all roads and hollows between.
+Beginning at the mouth of Hall BR to Laurel Creek, with all roads and hollows between, in the Flat Gap area.

 THIS ADVISORY IS BEING ISSUED AS A PRECAUTIONARY MEASURE AND IS IN EFFECT UNTIL FURTHER NOTICE.